 Cassandra Cain: Batgirl/Black Bat

 Cassandra Cain is the second Batgirl.
 She was introduced as a Bat when Stephanie Brown was already Spoiler.
 Raised by the assassin David Cain, she’s one of the most skilled fighters in the DC Universe.
 She only speaks with body language when we first meet her, but she eventually learns spoken language.

 She fights to atone for a murder David Cain made her commit at eight years old.
 While she’s often presented as a darker character, she’s very compassionate, loyal, and brave to those she cares for.
 After giving the Batgirl cowl to Stephanie, she leaves for Hong Kong but stays in frequent touch with Tim.
 Tim even gives her a copy of her old costume and how she becomes Black Bat, so even if she’s not in Gotham she can fight under the Bat symbol.

 Recommended Reading: Batgirl Volume 2, Red Robin, Gates of Gotham

 Damian, Bruce Wayne’s only biological child, is an angry, sarcastic kid caught between two worlds: that of Gotham and that of the al Ghul family, as his mother is Talia al Ghul.
 While he’s abrasive and doesn’t get along with a lot of the Batkids, he fights for goodness and to improve Gotham.

-He became Robin under Dick’s Batman and this relationship defined a lot of Damian’s character.
-He is able to grow up under Dick, though he still remains somewhat of a pain to his siblings in the Batgamily.
+He becomes Robin under Dick’s Batman, and this relationship defines a lot of Damian’s character.
+He’s able to grow up under Dick, though he still remains somewhat of a pain to his siblings in the Batfamily.
 He’s a skilled and dangerous fighter, especially under Talia and Ra’s al Ghul.